-If you suspect your property may be affected by subsidence and you have house insurance with Churchill, contact us to find out more.
+If you suspect your property may be affected by subsidence and you have buildings insurance, call your insurer to find out more.
 Depending on your policy, you may be visited by an assessor who will check the extent of the damage.

 You’ll probably need to call on various experts, such as a structural engineer or tree expert to assess the cause of the problem.

-This measuring and monitoring could go on for some time, maybe up to a year, with investigations being carried out to discover how the cracks develop, the type of soil the house is on, the depth and condition of the foundations and drains, and what part – if any – tree roots have to play.
+This measuring and monitoring could go on for some time, with investigations being carried out to discover how the cracks develop, the type of soil the house is on, the depth and condition of the foundations and drains, and what part tree roots have to play (if any).

 What should you do next?